priyankt3i/priyankt3i/README.md

 :   **STG - Application Development**; Boston, MA.

     *Key Skills: Building Solutions using GenAI- NodeJs, Python, Jenkins, Groovy, React, HTML, CSS, OpenAI, Ollama, RESTfull API, YAML/JSON*

-    - Created graphs, charts and other visualizations to convey results of data analysis using specialized software.
+    - Created graphs, charts, and other visualizations to convey the results of data analysis using specialized software.
-    - Developed and maintained user-facing data visualization websites and chatbots using Python, Streamlit, Django, HTML, CSS, JavaScript, NodeJs.
+    - Developed and maintained user-facing data visualization websites and chatbots using Python, Streamlit, Django, HTML, CSS, JavaScript, and NodeJs.
     - Created interactive dashboards using Streamlit to visualize complex data sets.
     - Reviewed and validated data from multiple sources to ensure accuracy and completeness.
     - Resolved issues with existing databases through troubleshooting, debugging, and problem-solving techniques.